pymodbus-dev/pymodbus/doc/source/client.rst

 With **Serial**, the comm port is defined when creating the object.
 The physical devices are addressed with the :mod:`slave=` parameter.

-:mod:`slave=0` is used as broadcast in order to address all devices.
+:mod:`slave=0` is defined as broadcast in the modbus standard, but pymodbus treats is a normal device.

-However experience shows that modern devices do not allow broadcast, mostly because it is inheriently dangerous.
-With :mod:`slave=0` the application can get upto 254 responses on a single request, and this is not handled with the normal API calls!
+If an application is expecting multiple responses to a broadcast request, it must call :mod:`client.execute` and deal with the responses.

-The simple request calls (mixin) do NOT support broadcast, if an application wants to use broadcast it must call :mod:`client.execute` and deal with the responses.
+If no response is expected to a request, the :mod:`no_response_expected=True` argument can be used in the normal API calls, this will cause the call to return imidiatble with :mod:`None`

 Client response handling